 Orange – the only source of orange flavour in this loaf is from orange zest, so you will need a fresh orange of some sort.
 If you have no orange, you can just omit and enjoy a straight-up rhubarb loaf.

-Yogurt – for best results, use plain, regular (not-Greek) yogurt with at least 2% b.f.
+Yogurt – for best results, use plain, regular yogurt with at least 2% b.f.
 A higher fat yogurt will produce a more moist and slightly richer loaf.
-If you only have the thicker Greek yogurt, I suspect it will work just fine, though I haven’t tested it myself with this recipe.
-I haven’t tested no-fat yogurt with this recipe either.
+Sour cream would be a fine substitute for the yogurt.

 Making ahead, storing and freezing

 This loaf keeps well, so don’t hesitate to make ahead.
 It will keep on the counter, wrapped, for several days.

 This rhubarb loaf also freezes well for up to 3 months.